scoutapp/ruby_server_timing/README.md

 ## Security

-### Ruby on Rails

-Server timing response headers are sent in non-production environments.
-In production, __the headers must be enabled explicitly__ by calling `ServerTiming::Auth.ok!`:
+* Non-Production Environments (ex: development, staging) - Server timing response headers are sent by default.
+* Production - The headers must be enabled.

+Response headers can be enabled in production by calling `ServerTiming::Auth.ok!`:

 ```ruby
 # app/controllers/application_controller.rb